Sydney Rare Book Week (25 to 29 October)

 See Purging Pestilence – Plague! for images of the cleansing operation.

 In response to the plague the NSW Government set in motion plans to resume almost the entire headland from Circular Quay to Darling Harbour.
 The Darling Harbour Resumption Advisory Board was established to oversee the resumptions, which included houses, wharves, factories, mills, hotels and warehouses.
 Initially 900 houses were bought in The Rocks and then in 1923 another 300 homes were resumed for the building of the Sydney Harbour Bridge.
 Private wharves became government property and local residents became public tenants.
-One of early tasks undertaken by the Board (taken over by the Sydney Harbour Trust, which was established in October 1900), was establishing rat proof walls and wharves, like Wharf 3 in Darling Harbour.
-The Sydney Harbour Trust wes established for the purpose of controlling, administering and developing the port.
+One of the early tasks undertaken by the Board (taken over by the Sydney Harbour Trust, which was established in October 1900), was establishing rat proof walls and wharves, like Wharf 3 in Darling Harbour.
+The Sydney Harbour Trust was established for the purpose of controlling, administering and developing the port.

 The decline of Darling Harbour was slow.
-The shipbuilding industry slowed after World War II and the increased use of large container ships around the world meant that Darling Harbour, with is finger wharves was not ideally situated to cope with these changes.
-In the 1960s the establishment of a contained terminal at Port Botany marked the death knell for Darling Harbour as a major commercial port.
+The shipbuilding industry slowed after World War II and the increased use of large container ships around the world meant that Darling Harbour, with its finger wharves was not ideally situated to cope with these changes.
+In the 1960s the establishment of a container terminal at Port Botany marked the death knell for Darling Harbour as a major commercial port.
 In 1984 the Darling Harbour Authority was established to plan the redevelopment of the area.
 Modern day Darling Harbour was “created as a gift to the people of NSW in celebration of Australia’s bicentenary in 1988.”
 Darling Harbour was reborn as a tourist destination, playing host to a variety of entertainment facilities, shops, bars and restaurants.
 One wonders how many more transformations there will be for the Harbour area in the future?

 Pre 1788 Darling Harbour is know as Tumbalong and Koodgi by local Cadigal Aboriginal people